Kartikanhs/ai-seo-research/README.md

 # AI-Powered SEO Content Production — Research Repo

-Research project for [assignment name] — collecting and organizing content from 10 practitioners of AI-powered SEO content production, as the foundation for a future playbook.
+Research project for research project— collecting and organizing content from 10 practitioners of AI-powered SEO content production, as the foundation for a future playbook.